Interim Executive Director

 Reconnecting Opportunity Youth Earn & Learn Manager

-Brandy Williams is a Native New Orleanian, who joins the Cowen Institute by way of Texas.
-She has spent the last 10 years working in the field of Education as an Educator and Advocate for High Risk and Impoverished youth.
+Brandy Williams is a native New Orleanian who joins the Cowen Institute by way of Texas.
+She has spent the last 10 years working in the field of education as an educator and an advocate for high risk and impoverished youth.
 Brandy also writes for the Huffington Post, The Good Men Project and many smaller media outlets.
 She has two Master’s degrees in Psychology and Education.
 Brandy is also excited to begin her Doctorate.
-As a life- long learner, Brandy believes that in order to achieve progress, one must begin with a strong educational foundation.
+As a life-long learner, Brandy believes that in order to achieve progress, one must begin with a strong educational foundation.
 It is that unwavering belief that propels her work with the Cowen Institute.
+Brandy was recently asked to serve as an “Opportunity Leader” as part of a national effort by the Opportunity Nation campaign.
+Along with other leaders, Brandy will be recognized at the National Opportunity Youth Summit in Washington, D.C. in late February.
+She will also serve in other leadership capacities over the course of this year.

 Email Brandy | Phone: (504) 875-0354